Estimated time of arrival in logistics: Difference between ETA, ETD and ETC

 Operational excellence for different players

-Real-time ETA shipping data can make the difference between seamless operations and chaos for dispatchers overseeing numerous routes.
+Real-time ETA delivery data can make the difference between seamless operations and chaos for dispatchers overseeing numerous routes.
 They maintain the smooth operation of the entire delivery network by using precise numbers to instantly modify schedules when delays arise.
+Commercial clients equally depend on ETA, ETD, and ETC data to plan receiving operations, production schedules, and staffing: the further upstream the accuracy, the less firefighting happens downstream.

 ETA calculation as part of tracking and routing tools